Rockncoder/github-stars-material-base/README.md

 * Android Unit Testing and Best Practices
 * Android _in Kotlin_
 * Node.js
-* Ratpack, _Fast Java, Groovy, or Kotlin based web server_
+* Ratpack, _Lean & powerful HTTP apps_

-We have affordable weekend boot-camps on these subjects year-round in sunny Southern California.
+We have affordable weekend boot camps on these subjects year-round in sunny Southern California.
 We can also arrange on-site training at your offices.
 Reach out to me on Twitter @therockncoder or email at rockncoder@gmail.com.
 Be sure to check out [my YouTube channel](https://www.youtube.com/rockncoder).

 _**If you find this repo useful please star it!
 It is an easy thing to do, makes me smile, and makes me want to continue coding into the night.**_
 :smile: